Free CCM Care Plan Template 2026: Printable PDF + FHIR-Ready

 Care Team Automation:

-One health system integrated remote monitoring data directly into its CarePlan workflows.
-Automated ingestion of blood pressure and glucose readings updated CarePlan activities in real time.
-Nursing teams reported a 35% reduction in manual review hours and faster medication adjustments for chronic patients.
+A multi-site health system on Epic integrated remote monitoring data directly into CarePlan workflows.
+Blood pressure cuffs, glucose meters, and scale readings updated CarePlan activities in real time rather than getting copy-pasted into encounter notes.
+Nursing teams reported a 35% reduction in manual review hours and faster medication adjustment turnaround for chronic patients.
+The shift wasn’t from manual to AI — it was from data lookup to data flow.

 Financial Navigation Integration: